 The Mississippi Organ Recovery Agency promotes the need for organ, eye and tissue donation year round across the state.
 If you are looking for a speaker or for us to attend a future event, just fill out the Outreach Activity Form below and we will get back with you soon!

-We invite you to take part in the 3rd annual Hero 100 Ride to raise awareness for organ, eye, and tissue donation.
-Beginning at pass christian war memorial park, Cyclists will bike along the Mississippi Gulf Coast on March 7, 2020 in our Metric Century (62 miles), Half Metric Century (31 miles), 10 mile ride, or 1 Mile Fun Ride.
+We invite you to take part in our annual Hero 100 Ride to raise awareness for organ, eye, and tissue donation.
+Beginning at Pass Christian War Memorial Park, Cyclists will bike along the Mississippi Gulf Coast in March in our Metric Century (62 miles), Half Metric Century (31 miles), 10 mile ride, or 1 Mile Fun Ride.